 Through years of various therapies, and the love of a good dog, I found my freedom.
 It took others, with and without fur, to shine a light on me before I really saw myself.
 I was not the battered, young girl riding a bike on cold Ohio streets.
 I was a brilliant, limitless soul who kept pedaling through the dark of night because I knew there was something better for me out there beyond my limited emotional geography.

 I know from experience that we’ll never find limitless personal freedom churning over the same sad stories in our heads and victimizing ourselves.
 We will, however, find it by sharing our stories with others as lessons, as life rafts hurled out into the dark emotional abyss some people are drowning in.

-In honor of this weekend when we celebrate freedom, I’m sharing my story in service and love to those who need to know that while our circumstances may be different, our journeys through trauma and abandonment and shame are the same.
+I share my story in service and love to those who need to know that while our circumstances may be different, our journeys through trauma and abandonment and shame are the same.
 We are one.
 We are here to love one another and lift each other up so that over the mountain tops of difficulties we can see the limitless freedom that awaits us.

 Each and every one of us.

 From Surviving to Thriving: How You Can Shift Out of Fight or Flight